UMAprotocol/UMIPs/UMIPs/umip-157.md

 1. The roots computed above match the ones in the proposal.
 2. The poolRebalanceLeafCount specified in the proposal event matches the number of pool rebalance leaves computed in the PoolRebalanceRoot above.
-3. `bundleEvaluationBlockNumbers` must be reasonably recent (up-to-date within 30 minutes of the proposal transaction) and include all `chainIds` that have a nonzero [CrossChainContractsSet](https://github.com/across-protocol/contracts-v2/blob/a8ab11fef3d15604c46bba6439291432db17e745/contracts/HubPool.sol#L119) at the time of proposal.
+3. `bundleEvaluationBlockNumbers` must include all `chainIds` that have a nonzero [CrossChainContractsSet](https://github.com/across-protocol/contracts-v2/blob/a8ab11fef3d15604c46bba6439291432db17e745/contracts/HubPool.sol#L119) at the time of proposal.
 4. No obvious griefing or manipulation of the system is being performed via this proposal.